 The Cocker Spaniel’s official breed description includes, “above all, they must be merry.”

 Of special note, Cocker Spaniels are notorious foodies who love to please.
 Just be careful not to over-treat them.

 How Can I Make My Cocker Spaniel Smarter?

-Over the past 30 years raising Cocker Spaniels from puppyhood on up, we make sure to do 100 things with our puppy in 100 days.
-By visiting my link, you can access a printable version of the list, too.
+Over the past 30+ years raising Cocker Spaniels from puppyhood on up, we make sure to do 100 things with our puppy in 100 days.
+You can also access a printable version of the list by visiting my link.